Matthew Brumlow

 Matthew Brumlow is an American stage actor based in Chicago, Illinois.
 Brumlow has been a member of the American Blues Theater since 2001.
-He has starred in numerous productions and has received critical acclaim for many of his roles.
-He has twice been nominated for an Equity Jeff Award for his work as an actor in Chicago. he recently starred in a one-man show about the life of Hank Williams Sr. entitled, "Nobody Lonesome for Me."
+He has twice been nominated for an Equity Jeff Award for his work as an actor in Chicago.
+He also starred in a one-man show about the life of Hank Williams Sr. entitled, "Nobody Lonesome for Me."
 In March 2011, Brumlow was named one of the "50 most beautiful Chicagoans" by Chicago Magazine.

-Feature films include: "Endings" and "Where We Started."
+Feature films include "Endings" and "Where We Started."
 Both films were directed by Chris Hansen (Theoretical Entertainment).

-Brumlow graduated summa cum laude from Lee University in 1996 winning the F.J.
-Lee Award bestowed by a vote of the faculty upon the student considered to be the most outstanding all-around Lee University senior.
+Brumlow graduated summa cum laude from Lee University in 1996, winning the F.J.
+Lee Award given by the faculty to the Lee University senior considered to be the most outstanding student.
 He served as the 36th President of Upsilon Xi.
-He also holds a master's degree from Northwestern University.
+Brumlow also holds a master's degree from Northwestern University.